 Above: Continent placement during the Orosirian Period

-Below: Figure 1 from Allen et al. 2022 showing the Vredefort crater
+Below: Figure 1 from Allen et al., 2022 showing the Vredefort crater

-Prokaryotic cyanobacteria organisms continue to dominate
+Prokaryotic cyanobacteria continue to dominate

 This is a banded iron ore formation with delicate preservation